mgs255/handel/ReadMe.md

     this by constructing a set of Dockerfile 'fragments' based on selecting one of a specified set of 'scenarios'.

-  * Synchronises the versions of the images used in the docker-compose files using a combination of the local docker registry and the versions specified via an external reference system, which is assumed to be accessible via an HTTP GET request.
+  * Synchronising the versions of the images used in the docker-compose files using a combination of the local docker registry and the versions specified via an external reference system, which is assumed to be accessible via an HTTP GET request.

 Unlike the container-juggler tool, scenarios nest and also use the docker-compose 'depends_on' directive to construct a list of scenario dependencies.